 Lourdes is married and has 3 children and 6 grandchildren.

-Robert teaches Business at SUNY Geneseo and is Director of School of Business Interns.
+Bob teaches Business at SUNY Geneseo and is Director of School of Business Interns.
 Previously he was the Executive Director of the South Wedge Planning Committee and spent over 25 years with HSBC Bank.
-Robert is also a member of the American Institute of CPA’s in the Personal Finance Section.
+Bob is also a member of the American Institute of CPA’s in the Personal Finance Section.
 His experience includes community and economic development with a focus on healthy eating through farmer’s markets and community gardens.
 He has been awarded the Healthy Hero Award by the Greater Rochester Health Foundation.
-Robert is also Board Chair of Delphi Drug and Alcohol Council, Chair of St. Monica’s Buildings and Grounds and The Westside Farmers Market.
+Bob is also Board Chair of Delphi Drug and Alcohol Council, Chair of St. Monica’s Buildings and Grounds and The Westside Farmers Market.
 Bob has been married to his wife Joy for over 35 years, and has two married children.

 Krista Jenkins is a born and raised Rochester resident who lives in the South Wedge with her husband, Gavin.
 During her time at Hartwick College, Krista discovered her passion for fighting against hunger and working with nonprofit organizations to provide food to those in need.
 Krista has participated in several mission trips to both South Africa and Costa Rica.
 She also worked with volunteer recruiting, as well as in public relations for the Community Involvement and Volunteerism office at Hartwick.
 Krista discovered her love for St. Peter’s after volunteering a few times this past year at the Kitchen and is excited to bring her spirit, volunteer experience, and passion for hunger relief to the Board.
 She begins the pursuit of her Master’s Degree in Public Administration and Nonprofit management this spring, while continuing her efforts to fight against hunger.